ibexa/documentation-developer/docs/guide/content_rendering/layout/add_search_form.md

 You can now go to the front page of your installation.
 An unstyled search bar appears at the top of the page.

-## Search result page
+## Customize search result page

-Search results are shown using the `/search` route.
+Search results are shown in the `/search` route.
 You can go directly to `<yourdomain>/search` to view a full search page.

 Select the template that is used on this page with the following configuration: